Work done by a magnetic field on a moving charge

 We can make a magnet that we can switch on and off, using a coil of wire and a battery.
 It is called an electromagnet.
 Remember that, a bar magnet is not an electromagnet, rather it’s a permanent magnet.
 You cannot switch it off without demagnetizing it completely.
 In this post, we will discuss different […]

 In this post, we explore electromagnetic induction – the creation of an electric current from a changing magnetic field.
 Whether the primary source of energy is burning coal, falling water, nuclear fission, or the Sun, virtually all of the electricity generated in the world’s power stations is the result of electromagnetic induction.
-In fact, electromagnetic […]
+Electromagnetic induction is […]

 The Transformer equation & Transformer efficiency